cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 </div>

-## Working with PuzzlePacks
+## Working with Labs

-PuzzlePacks are distributed as a `tar` file.
-This is basically like a zipped (.zip) folder.
-To "untar" the file from the command line, you can run this:
+Labs starter files are distributed on Autolab.
+To get started:

 {% highlight bash %}
+# Download this week's zip file

+# Use scp to transfer the zip file to Andrew, as per above:
+$ scp ~/Downloads/LABNAME.zip andrew:~

+# Use ssh to log into Andrew.
+$ ssh andrew, or ssh ANDREWID@andrew.cmu.edu

+# Make a folder to hold your GPI files:
+$ mkdir -p ~/private/gpi

+# Move the zip file into your GPI directory:
+$ mv LABNAME.zip ~/private/gpi

+# Use cd to change into your GPI directory:
-$ ls
+$ cd ~/private/gpi
-my-tar-file.tar

-$ tar xvf my-tar-file.tar
+# Unzip the lab:

-$ ls
+$ unzip LABNAME.zip
-jezimmer/ my-tar-file.tar
 {% endhighlight %}

-Once you've unpacked the tar file's contents, you'll notice a folder in the current directory named your Andrew ID.
-All PuzzlePacks are named this way;
-you'll want to rename them to keep things organized:

-{% highlight bash %}
-$ mv jezimmer week1
-{% endhighlight %}

-This renames the folder `jezimmer` to `week1`.
-Next week when you get a tar file for the PuzzlePack and untar it, you'll again get a folder named according to your Andrew ID.
-You'll want to rename this folder along the lines of `week2`, etc.

-## Current Working Directory (pwd, cd)
+## Directories (pwd, cd)

 On most systems that use a command line, there's something called your "current working directory."
 The current working directory is used as the default